JohnTelford/rstblog/source/av.rst

 The AV Players
 --------------

 The AV players list is quickly changing.
 The *List Of Companies That Are Leading The Market Of Autonomous Vehicles Or Self-Driving Cars* [#]_  article captures the names and provides a blurb about several of the AV players.
-The players and their blurb have most likely changed since this post.
+The players and  blurbs have most likely changed since this post.

 -----